Flag Football Rules

 Ten Yard Penalties

 • Defensive Face Guarding.
-When a forward pass is in the air, the defender may not use his/her hands or arms to screen the offensive player from catching the ball while his/her back is to the ball.
+When a forward pass is in the air, the defender may not use his/her hands or arms to screen the offensive player's face from catching the ball while his/her back is to the ball.
 If the penalty was on a gender play, then the gender count is reset.
 The penalty will be assessed from the line of scrimmage.

 • Illegal Contact/Defensive Holding.
-A defensive player may not make original contact with a receiver, use his/her hands or arms to hang onto a receiver, or extend his/her arms to cut off a receiver causing contact that restricts the receiver as the play develops.
-If the penalty occurs on a gender play, the gender count is reset.
-The penalty will be assessed from the line of scrimmage and result in a first down.
+A defensive player may not initiate contact with a receiver, use his/her hands or arms to hang onto a receiver, or extend his/her arms to cut off a receiver causing contact that restricts the receiver as the play develops.
+The penalty will be assessed from the line of scrimmage and results in a replay of the down.

 • Offensive Picking.
 The offense may not initiate a pick/block while in motion.
 A pick is defined as any action, regardless of whether contact occurs, that delays or prevents an opponent from reaching their intended position.
 If a catch is made after a clear pick, it will not be ruled a catch.
 The penalty will be assessed from the line of scrimmage.

 • Flag Guarding.
 Flag guarding shall be defined as the ball carrier blocking the defender in any way from their flags. i.e. arms/hands going below the ball carrier's waist.
+Enforced as 10 yards from the spot of the foul.

 Fifteen Yard Penalties